beeware/briefcase/docs/en/how-to/contribute/code.md

 ### Run the test suite for a specific Python version  { #test-py-version }

-By default `tox -e py` will run using whatever interpreter resolves as `python` on your machine.
+By default `tox -e py` will run using whatever interpreter resolves as `python3` on your machine.
 If you have multiple Python versions installed, and want to test a specific Python version from the versions you have installed, you can specify a specific Python version to use.
 For example, to run the test suite on Python 3.10, run:

 /// tab | macOS